<< RETURN TO ABOUT US PAGE

 SECTION 1.
 Membership Defined

-Members of the Association shall consist of men and women whose qualification in the judgment of the Board of Directors or its designee(s) shall warrant their membership in one of the following two categories: Active Member or Associate Member.
-Active Members shall not engage in lobbying or public relations work relating to religion, religious issues, or on behalf of religious leaders.
+Members of the Association shall consist of men and women whose qualification in the judgment of the Board of Directors or its designee(s) shall warrant their membership in one of the following two categories: Full Member or Associate Member.
+Full Members shall not engage in lobbying or public relations work relating to religion, religious issues, or on behalf of religious leaders.
 The Board of Directors may maintain policies on how the membership section of these Bylaws will be implemented by the board.
 The qualifications and rights of the members of those categories shall be as follows:

 ITEM B. Associate